yixuan-cute/notebook/Python/Python.md

 ## 1.2 REPL

-&emsp;&emsp;Run the command `py` and we see the three arrows.
+&emsp;&emsp;Run the command `py` and we will see the three arrows.
 This is the pyhton REPL.

 ```
 Python 3.11.2 (main, Mar 13 2023, 12:18:29) [GCC 12.2.0] on linux